9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 For the types we have surveyed so far, the behaviour we ought to expect of `fmap` has been obvious.
 This is a little less clear for `Parse`, due to its complexity.
-A reasonable guess is that the function we\'re
+A reasonable guess is that the function we're
 \~fmap\~ping should be applied to the current result of a parse, and leave the parse state untouched.